temporalio/documentation/docs/node/getting-started.md

 2021-05-19T17:27:33.178Z [INFO] webpack 5.37.1 compiled successfully in 1058 ms
 2021-05-19T17:27:33.408Z [INFO] Worker state changed { state: 'RUNNING' }
 ```

+> If this step fails, make sure you have the correct version of Node and other [dependencies](#step-0-prerequisites).

 Then start your Workflow: